ICJIA/icjia-heals-2021/content/toolkit/building-a-strong-structure.md

 ---
-title: 'Test'
+title: 'Building a Strong Structure'
 description: 'Welcome to the Illinois HEALS CONNECT Newsletter!
 The issue features an overview of the Illinois HEALS program, an innovative approach to service delivery, and a program demonstration project update.'
 showToc: false
 posted: '2023-06-02'
 ---

-This is a test.
+## Coming Soon